 Pro Tips

-- Cooking time varies by your grill and the burger, so cook to a final temperature, never by time alone.
+- Cooking time varies depending on your grill and the burgers, so cook to a final temperature, rather than relying solely on time.

 To adjust the recipe size: